jean-pierreBoth/annembed/README.md

 1. **MNIST fashion database** Cf [mnist-fashion](https://github.com/zalandoresearch/fashion-mnist/tree/master/data/fashion)

-It conssits in 70000 images of clothes.
+It consists in 70000 images of clothes.

 - initialized by an approximated svd.